Dark Circuits Workshop Options

 2) Circuit Bending, no-input mixers, analogue circuitry and synths, noise makers

-…and other creative ways to produce sounds electronically, such as the Third Eye Bent Festival Orchestra 2011.
+…and other creative ways to produce sounds electronically, such as the Third Eye Bent Festival Orchestra 2011, or the littleBits Workshop at MakeMusicNY 2014 (see below).

 3) Live Sound Processing